asharalam11/LaneNet/README.md

-LaneNet in Colab because GCP GPUs are unaivalable Testing first commit from colab
+LaneNet in Colab because GCP GPUs are unavailable Switching to GCP VM
-Testing first github commit
+Testing first commit from GCP VM
+Testing the new branch gcp_vm